-To facilitate effective SMS delivery, message routing with real-time HLR lookup has now been introduced in PortaSwitch®.
+To facilitate effective SMS delivery, message routing with real-time HLR lookup is introduced in PortaSwitch®.
 This means that PortaSwitch® requests subscriber information from the HLR (Home Location Registry) in real-time.
 It obtains the MCC / MNC codes of the destination number and then uses them for SMS delivery and billing.